 Why are Erie Canal Boat Trips Bucketlist Worthy?

-There are a mired of reasons why the Erie Canal Should be at the Top of Your Bucket List, but here are my top 7.
+There’s a myriad of reasons why the Erie Canal should be at the top of your bucket list, but here are my top 7.
 If this quick list whets your appetite, then scroll through self-skippered canal boat photos on UNSTOPPABLE Stacey’s other Erie Canal boat trip posts to see for yourself the other reasons to get out and enjoy nature on the Erie Canal.

 1.)
 Experience Erie Canal Boat Holidays before they get overexposed

 Self-skippered canal boat trips are ultra-popular in Europe right now, but the rage hasn’t hit this side of the pond – yet!
 Friends brag and post about their barge holidays in the UK, and I see plenty of canallers skippering narrowboat holidays barges in France when I’m long-distance walking there.

 But get this: Many of those same canallers are surprised when I tell them that they don’t have to fly to Europe for lovely floating holidays – self-drive canal boats can be had here in the US.
 Canaling in the US is – for now – off the tourists’ radar.

 In Britain, canal boat trips are called ‘canal boat holidays’, ‘barge holidays’ or ‘narrowboat holidays’.
 In France, canal boat trips are known as ‘self-drive canal boats’ or péniches de plaisance.